 Over the next few weeks, it was on my mind that I wanted a writing group here in Lawrence, where I live.
 I wasn’t going to let that stop me, though.
 I knew that most of my writing would be creative nonfiction and memoir, so in January, I signed up for a memoir workshop at The Writers Place.
 Soon after that, we found out that Stacy’s dad was going to be visiting from Florida the weekend of the memoir workshop.
 I reluctantly canceled my reservation.

 I thoroughly enjoyed the class, and learned so much.
 It’s amazing what you can gain and discover in synergy with others.
-Several of the members of the class have decided to continue meeting after the course wraps up — a regular writing group.
-In town. wink.
+The networking that began in that class continues to be a valuable gift to me to this day.
+It’s amazing how things really work out sometimes.